 Regardless of whether cereal milk is the beverage for you, the technique–steeping and seasoning milk, then using that milk to make desserts–is a versatile one that exists in pastry and savory kitchens all over the world.
 It’s a technique that’s simple and totally accessible in your own home kitchen as well.

-This was by no means the first recipe that came out of our kitchens, but it is far and away the most popular and what we are known best for.
-Drink it straight, pour it over more cereal, add it to your coffee in the morning, or turn it into panna cotta or ice cream.
-Cereal milk.
-It’s a way of life.–Christina Tosi
+This was by no means the first recipe that came out of our kitchens, but it is far and away the most popular and what we are known best for.–Christina Tosi

 LC Oh, The Places You’ll Go!
 Note